Skip to main content

 Coroners, medical examiners and funeral directors

-We may disclose PHI with a coroner, medical examiner, or funeral director when an individual dies.
+We may disclose PHI to a coroner, medical examiner or funeral director when an individual dies.

 Individuals in custody

-If you are an inmate of a correctional institution or in the custody of a law enforcement official, we may disclose your PHI to the respective correctional institution or law enforcement official in accord with applicable laws, rules, regulations and our policies.
+If you are an inmate of a correctional institution or in custody of a law enforcement official, we may disclose your PHI to the appropriate correctional facility or law enforcement officials, in accordance with applicable laws, regulations and our policies.

 Research